Okipa/laravel-bootstrap-components/README.md

 Save time and take advantage of an extended set of ready-to-use and fully customizable bootstrap components.

 You feel like there is a missing component ?
-Feel free to open an issue or submit a fully tested and documented PR, we'll see what we can do !
+Feel free to open an issue or submit a fully tested and documented PR.

 ## Compatibility